 I grew up assuming the superiority of contemporary musicians over those of the past.
 Believe me, this was not a defensive mechanism designed to convince me of my being born at the right time or, perhaps the same thing, being in possession of the latest and best instruments and techniques.
 Innocently, I believed in the progress of Mankind.
 From Eve’s apple to my humble perch, every year, in every way, things got better and better.

-Peter Schenkman (1937-2996), the late Toronto cellist and copious collector of recorded music [1.], played me excerpts from his box set of the historic Chicago Symphony recordings.
+Peter Schenkman (1937-2006), Toronto cellist and profuse collector of recorded music [1.], played me excerpts from his box set of the historic Chicago Symphony recordings.
 The Chicago Symphony was founded in 1891 and if memory does not fail me, I think some of the recordings predated the 20th century.
 But my point is that I was made to realize Chicago had possessed a great orchestra long before Fritz Reiner ascended its podium in 1953.

 During subsequent listening sessions with Peter, I gained similar insights into the Boston Symphony, the Cleveland Orchestra, the Philadelphia Orchestra and the New York Philharmonic.
 Considered the big five among orchestras in North America, all of them released box sets of historic recordings.
 The recordings prove their orchestra’s virtuosity and musicianship long before the arrival of the conductors usually associated by my generation with having built them into first rate contenders to their rivals across the pond; Chicago-Fritz Reiner (1953-62), Boston-Charles Münch (1943-62, Cleveland-George Szell (1946-70, Philadelphia [2.]-Eugene Ormandy (1938-82) and New York-Leonard Bernstein (1958-69).